The Priory stands next to the castle remains and its east wall is one of the finest Early English compositions in the country.

-In 1390 a gatehouse and barbican were added to further fortify the castle defences.
-For those of us who are not to sure what a barbican is our history books record it as being an narrow exterior walled passage, with multiple gates leading to the main entrance.
+In 1390 a gatehouse and barbican were added to further fortify the castle defenses.
+For those of us who are not too sure what a barbican is our history books record it as being a narrow exterior walled passage, with multiple gates leading to the main entrance.

-The brochures say ‘With its 2000 year history it makes for a pleasant day-out for the family.
-Disabled visitors have car parking facility’s.
+The brochures say ‘With its 2000 year history it makes for a pleasant day out for the family.
+Disabled visitors have car parking facilities.
 Guide Dogs are Permitted.
 Drive up the causeway from Front Street, through castle gatehouse and turn right.
-Visitors parking in village face a 150m uphill walk and 70m of cobbles at gatehouse.’
+Visitors parking in village face a 150m uphill walk and 70m of cobbles at the gatehouse.’

 I will be adding further photographs after my next visit. (webmaster)